The Importance of Leaf Removal

 - Mulching early in the fall, while the soil temperature is still warm, will lead to rapid decomposition of the litter.
 Waiting until the end of fall will be counterproductive as the soil temps will have cooled and decomposition will be slower.

-Blowers and rakes still work just fine, they just take a little more effort.
+Using a leaf blower is fine but it may take a little more effort.
+If you do use a rake during aeration and seeding, please be mindful that it may tear young grass.
 Please clean up your leaves regularly so that we can help you keep your lawn beautiful.